-As members of the sixth form, you will be seen as natural leaders within the school.
+As members of the Sixth Form, you will be seen as natural leaders within the school.
 By building up your leadership qualities, you can not only act as role models and make a difference to the lives of others; you can also build a range of vital skills which employers and universities are always looking to see.

-We have a thriving Sixth Form Leadership Team who keep things running smoothly in the Sixth Form block, act as a conduit between students and staff, and lead on a wide range of initiatives, whether raising funds for charity, leading assemblies or PSHE sessions across the whole school on vital issues, or organising events such as socials and the YI3 prom.
+We have a thriving Sixth Form Leadership Team, overseen by Head Students Sophia Harper, Charlie Topp and Hector Andrieux.
+They keep things running smoothly in the Sixth Form block, act as a conduit between students and staff, and lead on a wide range of initiatives, whether raising funds for charity, leading assemblies or PSHE sessions across the whole school on vital issues, or organising events such as socials and the Year 13 prom.

-Equity, Diversity and Inclusion is at the heart of what we do, and our student leaders have made a massive difference both within the sixth form, our school and across the Cathedral Schools Trust, of which we are a part.
+Equity, Diversity and Inclusion is at the heart of what we do, and our student leaders have made a massive difference both within the Sixth Form, our school and across the Cathedral Schools Trust, of which we are a part.

-Since its inception seven years ago by former Head Student Alex Leakey, Team Pride has been at the forefront of championing the rights of the LGBTQI+ community and its allies in our school, and its impact was fully felt in the incredible scenes of our first Pride March last year, with hundreds of students gathering together to celebrate.
+Since its inception eight years ago by former Head Student Alex Leakey, Team Pride has been at the forefront of championing the rights of the LGBTQI+ community and its allies in our school, and its impact has been fully felt in the incredible scenes of our whole school Pride March, with hundreds of students gathering together to celebrate.

 Since last year, the school has encouraged neurodivergent students to gather on a weekly basis as part of our Neurodiversity Group and discuss the challenges, strategies and successes which are part of day-to-day life at school.
-This group has been powerfully led by Year 13 student Amalie Chapman alongside Ms Wild.
+This group has been powerfully led by a Year 13 student alongside Ms Wild.

-Ever-growing is the school's BAME Network, led by Ms Jefferson alongside student champions Danielle Cameron, Yaser Issa and Tacie-Ann Francis.
+Ever-growing is the school's BAME Network, led by Ms Jefferson alongside student equalities lead Tom Stancliffe.
 Through this group, we aim to ensure that St Katherine's is an actively anti-racist school, through the values of 'Educate.
 Celebrate.
 Give Voice.'